alexjaniak/zkMNIST-Noir/README.md

 The model's class prediction is then computed as:
 $$\hat{p} = \argmax{(\hat{y})}$$

-> **Note:** The Softmax function preserves order so it does not effect the output of the argmax function.
+> **Note:** The Softmax function preserves order so it does not effect the output of the argmax function and is not needed in the circuit.
 ### Preprocessing

 At the time of circuit development, Noir libraries like [Signed Int](https://github.com/resurgencelabs/signed_int) and [Fraction](https://github.com/resurgencelabs/fraction) didn't exist.
 As a result, to circumvent Noir's lack of native signed integers and fraction/floating-points, the input, weights, and biases were scaled and truncated.